kingsofcoms/PoloniexAutoTrader/README.md

 This is tested and working, but some things have been done to correct async methods from getting incorrect nonce from API.

 # Warning about API keys and cloning / forking this project
-** GitIgnore App.config or dont upload your saved keys to github!
+** GitIgnore App.config or don't upload your saved keys to github!
 Please take note!!!! **

 # Usage
 ** Dummy API key loaded to get app running **